Skip to Content

 Don’t come here expecting butlers and red carpets though.
 Here you’ll find barefoot luxury – the resort is designed for you to take off your shoes when you arrive and relax until the minute you leave the island.

-Zeavola is on Laem Tong Beach, in the north end of the island.
-There are no road that connect this beach to Tonsai Bay, but you can easily rent a longtail boat to get there.
+Zeavola is on Laem Tong Beach, at the north end of the island.
+No road connects this beach to Tonsai Bay, but you can easily rent a longtail boat to get there.
 The resort mostly caters to couples and families – if you want to party or visit Tonsai Village every day, this resort is probably not for you.

 Zeavola offers a speedboat transfer directly to the resort from Phuket, which is how we got to the island.
 If you get seasick, make sure you take some Dramamine – the sea can be very rough!

-We were welcomed personally by the general manager and the staff that brought us wet towels and a glass of butterfly pea flower tea.
+We were welcomed personally by the general manager and the staff who brought us wet towels and a glass of butterfly pea flower tea.

-Zeavola features 4 categories of rooms, with most of the rooms being 60-meters Garden Suites.
+Zeavola features 4 categories of rooms, with most of the rooms being 60-meter Garden Suites.
 Our Garden Suite was beautifully simple and luxurious.
-We had a king size bed with full length windows with stunning garden views.
+We had a king-size bed with full-length windows that offered stunning garden views.

 But the magic was outside.
 There was a large outdoor living space to relax and unwind while feeling in the middle of the jungle.
-You want privacy?
-Just roll down the bamboo blinds, the feeling won’t change since you’re still gonna listen to nature sounds all around you.
+If you want some privacy, just roll down the bamboo blinds!
+You’re still gonna listen to nature sounds all around you, but hidden from view.

 The room features a spacious indoor bathroom, but most of the time we chose to use the outdoor shower to feel closer to nature.